brianjchristianson/WorkSamples/MovieLookup/readme.md

 ###Config
 After installing the files to their root directory, edit config.sample.php to include your API key for The Movie DB.

+If running the app from a directory other than the document root, set the `APP_PATH` constant to include the path to the app's directory, relative to the document root and including a trailing slash.

 The Database credentials are not required, as the logging class is a sample, and places where it would be logged are commented out.
 Likewise there is currently no Database installation script.

 After this file, save it and rename it to just "config.php".